• Home

 Rat thyroid epithelial cell models

-• Fischer rat thyroid (FRT) cell models expressing W1282X-CFTR and CFTR1281 (with the EYFP-H148Q/I152L/F46L halide-sensitive reporter) are available from Peter Haggie, PhD, University of California, San Francisco.
+• Fischer rat thyroid (FRT) cell models expressing W1282X-CFTR and CFTR1281 (with the EYFP-H148Q/I152L/F46L halide-sensitive reporter).
 These cell models are amenable to fluorescence and electrophysiological assessment of CFTR activity.
 Further information is available here.
 Generation of these cell models was supported by Emily’s Entourage.

 Immortalized airway epithelial cell models